maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 Console.WriteLine(i.ReadLine());
 ```

-In summary, a diagnostic will not be issued if the variable representing the
+In summary, this analyzer will not issue diagnostics if the variable
-created instance is:
+representing the created instance is:

 - used as a parameter of a method or constructor
 - on the right side of the assignment expression